History of spaceflight: Diversification

+New competition

+Starting in the 2010s the diversified spaceflight sector had become by the 2020s increasingly competitive with returning inter-national competition and cooperation barrieres, like a cooperation ban enacted in the United States on China in 2011 and later the European Space Agency banning Russia, and increased private competition in spaceflight capabilities, enabled by the Commercial Space Launch Competitiveness Act of 2015.

+Some have called it a New Space Race period, particularly in light of China's speedy advances and other Asian countries competing in advancing their spaceflight achievements, creating an Asian Space Race.
+Although international cooperation and international private spaceflight remains an integral part of the sector, there is competitively diversifying commercial international contracting, such as international private human spaceflight of e.g. Axiom Space in cooperation with different countries and heavily relying on the International Space Station, which also continued operation despite international confrontations like the Russian invasion of Ukraine, while private spaceflight, with Space-X's Starlink, became a significant element in the war and international politics.

+Meanwhile, a range of new lunar spaceflight programs are being advanced especially as international programs, from the Artemis program and the China-Russian plans to establish a lunar base, to the European Space Agency planned Moon Village.

+This competitive but international commercial development of the spaceflight sector has been called New Space.

 By programs

 United States

 Until the 21st century, space programs of the United States were exclusively operated by government agencies.
 In the 21st century, several aerospace companies began efforts at developing a private space industry, with SpaceX being the most successful so far.

 NASA

 Project Mercury

 Project Mercury was the first human spaceflight program of the United States, running from 1958 through 1963.
 Its goal was to put a person into Earth orbit and return them safely, ideally before the Soviet Union.
 John Glenn became the first American to orbit the Earth on February 20, 1962, aboard the Mercury-Atlas 6.

 Project Gemini

 Project Gemini was NASA's second human spaceflight program.
 The program ran from 1961 to 1966.
 The program pioneered the orbital maneuvers required for space rendezvous.
 Ed White became the first American to make an extravehicular activity (EVA, or "space walk"), on June 3, 1965, during Gemini 4.
 Gemini 6A and 7 accomplished the first space rendezvous on December 15, 1965.
 Gemini 8 achieved the first space docking with an uncrewed Agena Target Vehicle on March 16, 1966.
 Gemini 8 was also the first US spacecraft to experience in-space critical failure endangering the lives of the crew.